Women, Sex, and Diabetes

 “It all comes down to microcirculation,” says Mezitis, an endocrinologist at Lenox Hill Hospital in New York City.
 “When blood glucose is uncontrolled, it impacts the tiny blood vessels that feed our nerves and allow a woman to experience the full spectrum of intimate sensation.”

-When microcirculation is impaired in men, erectile dysfunction occurs -- so the impact is obvious to both partners, he tells WebMD.
+When microcirculation is impaired in men, erectile dysfunction happens -- so the impact is obvious to both partners, he says.
 In women, the effect isn't as apparent.
 It’s all about arousal and sensation in the genital area, which frequently no one but the woman herself must acknowledge.

-Greene says the longer sugar levels remain uncontrolled, the more likely it is for circulation problems to interfere with intimacy.
+Greene says the longer sugar levels remain uncontrolled, the more likely it is for circulation problems to get in the way of intimacy.

 “Again, it’s damage to the tiny blood vessels supplying the nerves that are at the root of the problem,” she says.